Hudlice: Sights

-The pseudo-Romanesque Church of St. Thomas is the main landmark of the municipality.
-It was built in 1874–1876 and replaced an old wooden church.
+The main landmark of Hudlice is the Church of Saint Thomas.
+It was built in the neo-Romanesque style 1874–1876, when it replaced an old wooden church.

 On the Krušná hora mountain, the wooden lookout tower Máminka is situated.
 It is 33 m high.

 Hudlická skála Rock is popular for tourists as a natural landmark of the municipality.
 Below the top of the rock is the entrance to the only non-karst cave in the Beroun District.

 In the birthplace of Josef Jungmann, the Josef Jungmann Monument is located.
 It is a typical old Czech timbered cottage from 1718.
 It contains original furniture, and an exhibition of his life and work is installed.